Poodmund/Stock-Scatter-Collider-Enabler-Patch/README.md

-# Stock Scatter Collider Enabler Patch v1.0.0
+# Stock Scatter Collider Enabler Patch v1.0.1

-This version of the Stock Scatter Collider Enabler Patch has been built to work for KSP version 1.9.# as of the date 28th June 2020.
+This version of the Stock Scatter Collider Enabler Patch has been built to work for KSP version 1.8.# - 1.11.# as of the date 12th Feb 2021.

 ### 1 - About